 In 1979, Susan B. Anthony dollars struck in Philadelphia included the “P” mintmark.

 Beginning in 1980, all circulating coins struck in Philadelphia include the “P” mintmark except for the Lincoln cent.
+In 2017, Philadelphia added the “P” mintmark above the date on the Lincoln cent to commemorate the U.S. Mint’s 225th Anniversary.
 Coins struck at Philadelphia for the American Eagle bullion program do not include a mintmark.

 C: Charlotte, North Carolina (1838-1861)